mackeper/MobileGameRestAPI/README.md

 When you are done, use: `deactivate` to exit the virutal environment.

-To update requiements just run step 6 again.
+To update requirements just run step 6 again.

-## Add new requiements
+## Add new requirements
 1. Activate the environment (`source env/bin/activate`)
 2. Install the package using pip
 3. run `pip freeze --local > requirements.txt`